Skip to main content

 Options

-In addition to the standard configuration options, parseSQL accepts two options that configure the handling of named or anonymous bind variables within the SQL string.
+Beyond standard configuration options, parseSQL accepts these two options for handling named or anonymous bind variables in SQL strings:

 • params (any[] | Record<string, any>): An array of parameter values or a parameter-to-value mapping object.